 The Paicines Ranch Expedition is a transformative five-day experience led by Mountain Goat Movement in partnership with conservation leaders.
-Set on a regenerative working ranch outside of San Francisco, California, students will explore themes of sustainability, leadership, and land stewardship through immersive outdoor activities.
+Set on a regenerative working ranch outside of San Jose, California, students will explore themes of sustainability, leadership, and land stewardship through immersive outdoor activities.
 From hiking through rolling hills to hands-on learning with ranchers and scientists, this journey connects young people to the land and a sense of purpose.

 Check out our article on the Paicines Ranch for more information